 Google stats: > 1’100 citations; h = 17; i10 = 33

-Articles: 34 peer-reviewed papers published or in press; c.
+Articles: 54 peer-reviewed papers published or in press; c.
 15 papers in review/prep.
-Underlined names are students. ** Work done by a PhD student (first author, I was the lead advisor for this paper). † = ≥ 25 citations; †† = ≥ 50 citations (GS).
+Underlined names are students. ** Work done by a PhD student that is first author; I was the lead advisor for these papers. # = ≥ 25 citations; ## = ≥ 50 citations ; ### = ≥ 100 citations (source: GS).

-- Petrogenesis of metamorphic rocks and scale of equilibrium domains: local bulk composition measurements and inversion of forward thermodynamic models (programs: Bingo-Antidote & GRTMOD)
+- Petrogenesis and scale of equilibrium in metamorphic rocks.
+Development of iterative thermodynamic models (programs: Bingo-Antidote & GRTMOD)

-- Thermodynamic properties and models of complex solid solutions; kinetics and phase equilibria
+- Thermodynamic properties and models of complex solid solutions; kinetics and phase equilibria; oxygen fractionation modelling

 - Micro-dating techniques: LA-ICP-MS and SIMS measurements (U-Th-Pb, allanite, monazite and zircon)